Nanofus/novel.js/DOCUMENTATION.md

 ### Sounds

-The sounds object contains sounds used by the game.
-The sounds must be placed in the `sounds` folder inside the `game` folder.
+The sounds object contains sounds used by the novel.
+The sounds must be placed in the `sounds` folder inside the `novel` folder.
 An example sound array:
 ```json
 "sounds": [
   {"name": "click", "file": "click.wav"},